GEO-BON/bon-in-a-box-pipeline-engine/ui/BonInABoxScriptService/docs/DefaultApi.md

 > [Object] getCountriesList()

-Returns the list of countries from GADM with their ISO3/GID and English names
+Returns the list of countries from FieldMaps.io with their ISO3 and English names

 ### Example